zhutao100/qwen-code/docs/users/features/language.md

 export QWEN_CODE_LANG=zh
 ```

-This sets both the UI language detection and the LLM output language detection on first startup.
+This influences auto-detection on first startup (if you haven’t set a UI language and no `output-language.md` file exists yet).

 ## Custom Language Packs